-In case you’re wondering, most people are on one form of diet or another.
+How to calculate the ideal weight – If you are wondering, most people on one form of diet or another.
 But while losing weight may be a popular goal, for some this is an absolute necessity.

 Being overweight or obese starts with a few quiet kilos turning into an extra 20 pounds, and then 40, and so on.
 With additional weight comes an increased risk of heart attack, diabetes, and some types of cancer.
 Other related health issues include: